nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Interfaces and Abstraction - Exercise/Telephony/README.md

 	The First line consists of phone numbers: a string, separated by spaces.
 	The Second line consists of websites: a string, separated by spaces.

+Output

+1.First, call all valid numbers in the order of input:

+	If there is a character different from a digit in a number, print: "Invalid number!" and continue with the next number.
+	If the number is 10 digits long, you are making a call from your smartphone and print: "Calling... {number}" If the number is 7 digits long, you are making a call from your stationary phone and print: " Dialing... {number}"

+2.Next, browser all valid websites in the order of input:

+	If there is a number in the input of the URLs, print: "Invalid URL!" and continue with the next URLs.
+	If the URL is valid, print on the console the website in the format: "Browsing: {site}!"